 Perry Quinn, Rachel Wigell, William Korb, Laura Hart, Lauren Mickelson, Cameron Canale, Emily Anness, Timothy Clavert, Luke Pantuosco, Caitlyn Marcoux, Fernando Gonzalez, Stephanie Fariello, Joe Crimi, Harrison Czajkow, Yani DeAraujo, Marcus Knodler, and Patrick Lacroix.

 Testimony, the 610 audio speaker installation, is a memorial to those who died, and survived, during the Holocaust.
 Five years in the making, the work utilizes thousands of hours of survivor testimony and witness accounts.
-In Testimony, those voices emerge and inhabit the space.

 Sound Immersion - Geneva Opera House